-The G4X S13Link Plug-In ECUs are NOT designed to be used directly with low impedance injectors.
-Models fitted with LOW impedance injectors run via factory fitted ballast resistors.
+The G4X Subaru V1-10 Plug-In ECUs are NOT designed to be used directly with low impedance injectors.
+All models this ECU is designed for are fitted with high impedance injectors from factory.
 This ECU has been designed to be used with HIGH impedance (greater than 6 Ohms) injectors.
 Ballast resistors must be wired if low impedance injectors are to be used.
-This means that the ECU is plug-in compatible with factory fitted injector/ballast combinations on all models.
-However if fitting low impedance injectors ballast resistors must be wired.
+This means that the ECU is plug-in compatible with factory fitted injector combinations on all models, however if fitting low impedance injectors then ballast resistors must be wired.
 Contact your nearest Link dealer to purchase a ballast resistor pack if required.